Nociception/log_vs_lin_scale_on_scatter/README.md

-# **Logarithmic scale VS Linear scale**
+# **Logarithmic VS Linear scale**

 ## **Overview**
-This project demonstrates the impact of choosing a logarithmic or linear scale when visualizing data.
+Realize the impact of choosing a logarithmic or linear scale when visualizing data and calculating statiscical indicators.

 It provides an interactive tool to explore and compare data across different scales, emphasizing how each representation leads to unique patterns and insights.

-Initially applied to datasets comparing **Gross Domestic Product (GDP) per capita** and **life expectancy**, the tool includes additional data such as population, and Gini coefficient to highlight the socio-economic disparities hidden behind national averages.
+Initially applied to datasets comparing **Gross Domestic Product (GDP) per capita** and **life expectancy**, the tool includes additional data such as population, and Gini coefficient.

 ### **Required Datasets Architecture**
 Designed with modularity in mind, the tool can handle any structured dataset.
 However, datasets must be pre-processed and cleaned to meet the following structure:
 - The **first column** should contain the common header (e.g., `country`) across all datasets.
 The entities (or individuals in statistical terms) must overlap as much as possible to ensure robust and reliable results.
 - The **remaining columns** should represent time periods, with headers as time intervals and bodies containing the respective data.
-#### For instance :
+#### For instance:
 | country     |   1800 |   1801 |   1802 |   1803 |
 |:------------|-------:|-------:|-------:|-------:|
 | Afghanistan |   28.2 |   28.2 |   28.2 |   28.2 |